dhutapratama/docs/sail.md

 <a name="running-tests"></a>
 ## Running Tests

-Laravel provides amazing testing support out of the box, and you may use Sail's `test` command to run your applications [feature and unit tests](/docs/{{version}}/testing).
+Lets provides amazing testing support out of the box, and you may use Sail's `test` command to run your applications [feature and unit tests](/docs/{{version}}/testing).
 Any CLI options that are accepted by PHPUnit may also be passed to the `test` command:

 ```shell
 sail test